-This program will require students to do independent research leading to a thesis, which must be successfully defended.
+This program will require students to do independent research leading to a dissertation, which must be successfully defended.

-Courses have been grouped into 5 different topics.
+Relevant courses have been grouped into 5 different topics.
 Students must have at least one course from each of the 5 areas.
-Ultimately, the course of study for each student is determined by the student together with his/her major professor and committee, in keeping with both the standards set by the PBGG steering committee (see section on bylaws) and the Graduate School.
+Ultimately, the course of study for each student is determined by the student together with his/her major professor and committee, in keeping with both the standards set by the PBGG coordinating committee (see section on bylaws) and by the Graduate School.